raywilliam-git/hair-detection-video/README.md

 A simple web application that gently reminds you when your hand stays in your hair for several seconds.

-The goal is to help increase awareness of repetitive hair-touching habits.
+The goal is to increase awareness of repetitive hair-pulling or hair-touching behaviors.
+It may be helpful for people living with trichotillomania.

 ## How to use